Alloyed/solid-devtools/packages/logger/README.md

 Following information will be tracked and displayed in the console:

-- The computations initial state. (value, name, dependencies, execution time, etc.)
+- The computation's initial state. (value, name, dependencies, execution time, etc.)
-- The computations state after each rerun. (value, previous value, dependencies, sources that have caused the rerun, execution time, etc.)
+- The computation's state after each rerun. (value, previous value, dependencies, sources that have caused the rerun, execution time, etc.)
-- The computations disposal.
+- The computation disposal.

 ```tsx
 import { debugOwnerComputations } from "@solid-devtools/logger"